Convert Metre Square To Squares

 The number of tiles required is 12 m² / 0.25 m² = 48 tiles.

-Therefore, you would need 48 square tiles to cover a 12 m² floor area if each tile measures 0.5 meters by 0.5 meters.
+Because of this, you would need 48 square tiles to cover a 12 m² floor area if each tile measures 0.And 5 meters by 0.
+5 meters.

 General Formula: